centic9/compress-fuzz/README.md

 * verify if only expected exceptions are thrown
 * verify any JNI or native code calls
+* find cases of unbounded memory allocations

-Apache Commons CLI does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions.
+Apache Commons Compress does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions and unbounded memory allocations.

 # How to fuzz

 Build the fuzzing target:

     ./gradlew shadowJar

+Copy over the corpus of test-files from Apache Commons Compress sources

+    cp -a /opt/commons-compress/test/src/resources corpus/

+You can add documents from other testing-corpora as well.
+Valid documents as well as slightly broken ones are good sources as this helps the fuzzer to come up with interesting new cases.

 Download Jazzer from the [releases page](https://github.com/CodeIntelligenceTesting/jazzer/releases), choose the latest version and select the file `jazzer-<os>-<version>.tar.gz`